Toggle diff (533 lines)

 +@item powerfail-file

-+Variable containing path to the powerfail file.
++Variable containing the file name of the powerfail file.

 +